Christian Wade: First return to rugby union (2022–2025)

 Wade made a return to rugby in August 2022 in a sevens tournament for French side Racing 92.
 A permanent move to the side was confirmed in September 2022.
 His last appearance for the club came in the 2023–24 Top 14 season quarter-final elimination against Bordeaux Bègles.

 On 13 March 2024, Wade would make his return to the English Premiership after 6 years as he signs for Gloucester for the 2024-25 season.

 Rugby League (2025)

 In April 2025, Wade signed a short-term contract with rugby league club Wigan Warriors until the end of the 2025 season.
 On 4 June, Wade made his rugby league debut in a reserves game against Castleford Tigers at The Jungle, with no senior league games taking place that weekend, as a result of the Challenge Cup final.
 Wigan won the game 56–10.
 Wade made his first team début on 11 July, scoring a try in a 30–10 victory over Huddersfield Giants.

 Second return to rugby union (2025–)

 On 8 September 2025, it was announced that Wade would be joining the newly-rebranded Newcastle Red Bulls at the conclusion of his time with Wigan Warriors in rugby league.
+In December 2025, he made his debut for the club in the Challenge Cup during a 14–10 victory against Lions.
+During the match, he went off in the first thirty minutes after sustaining a head injury.